JohnPaulHarold/crt/README.md

 ## commands

+All commands should be run from the root of the monorepo.

 `npm run dev`

-spins up a simple dev-server, watching for changes
+Builds the `crt` library and then starts the `example` application's dev server, watching for changes.

 `npm run build`

+Builds the `crt` library, outputting to `packages/crt/dist`.

+`npm run build:example`

-builds the app, outputting to `/dist`
+Builds the `example` application, outputting to `packages/example/dist`.

 `npm run typecheck`

-checks types.
-Note: types are currently expressed as JSDoc types
+Checks types across the entire monorepo using TypeScript project references.
+Note: types are currently expressed as JSDoc types.

 `npm run lint:js`

-runs eslint on `src/`.
-Currently this script is informative only, and does not block builds, or commits.
+Runs ESLint on all packages.

 `npm run lint:prettier`

-does a [`prettier`](https://prettier.io/) pass, writing the changes.
+Formats all files in the monorepo using Prettier.

 `npm run test`

-runs through tests, watching by default.
-This command uses [Vitest](https://vitest.dev/).
+Runs the Vitest test suite for the entire monorepo.

 `npm run coverage`

-creates a code coverage report.
-Currently found in `/coverage/index.html`
+Creates a code coverage report for the test suite.

 ## License